-For more information about how to associate an ENI with an ECS instance, see Attach an ENI.
+For more information about how to attach an ENI to an ECS instance, see Bind an ENI.

 - You can specify the primary and secondary ENIs of ECS instances only for high-performance CLB instances.

 - You can specify only secondary ENIs in the console.
 To specify primary ENIs, make an API request.

 - In the top navigation bar, select the region where the CLB instance is deployed.

 - On the Instances page, click the ID of the CLB instance for which you want to create a backend server group.